What this blog is about (and not)

 Looking around, we noticed that there wasn’t a place where the agile community could share and be inspired by board hacks.
 So we made Agile Board Hacks – a place where agile teams can come and see examples of hacks which address specific problems in a team.

 If you’ve got a hack that worked, no matter how big or small or what it’s for, send us an email (agileboardhacks) as we’d love to cover it!

 Who we are

 Fe: I’m an Agile Coach who loves helping teams to transform and grow using Agile and Lean techniques.
-After spending many years developing agile teams during my time as a project manager-come-scrummaster-come-sharpie-wrangler at Lonely Planet, and then spreading the Agile love beyond IT as a coach with Luna Tractor, I’ve now changed continents and am working as an Agile Coach at 2U.com.
+After spending many years developing agile teams during my time as a project manager-come-scrummaster-come-sharpie-wrangler at Lonely Planet, and then spreading the Agile love beyond IT as a coach with Luna Tractor, I’ve now changed continents and am working as an Agile Coach at Spotify.

 Nick: I’m a lead agile consultant with a background in agile coaching and delivery in Melbourne, Australia.
 I currently work for Thoughtworks in Melbourne.
 Actually, in the last few years I have helped many teams use these techniques and processes outside of the software world, in fields such as IT operations, publishing and layout, mostly at Lonely Planet.
 Even legal teams!